 While an estate used to receive a credit on its federal return for estate taxes paid to a state, now only a deduction is available.
-Many states impose an estate and/or inheritance tax on residents, so in some locations, state taxes can be a significant planning consideration.
+In recent years, many states passed laws to impose an estate and/or inheritance tax on residents, so in some locations, state taxes can be a significant planning consideration.